 Tomatillos: Tomatillos have a dominant tart flavor that really shines through the salsa Verde.
 Tomatillos are available in most grocery stores in the chili pepper aisle.
 However, you can use green tomatoes if you cannot find tomatillos.

 Red Onion: Red onion adds a sweet flavor to the sauce.
 However, if you want a stronger onion flavor, you can use white or yellow onion.

 Poblano And Jalapeno Pepper: No Pollo en salsa Verde would be complete without spice.
 If you do not like spice, you can leave one of the peppers out.
 The combination of poblano and jalapenos adds the perfect amount of spicy flavor to the salsa Verde.

-Garlic: Although it’s not common to add garlic to salsa verde, I added garlic because I love it, and it enhanced the flavor of the sauce.
+Garlic: Although it’s not common to add garlic to salsa verde, I added garlic because I love it, and it enhanced the sauce’s flavor.

-Salt And Pepper: No dish is complete without salt and pepper to tie the flavors together.
+Salt And Pepper: To tie the flavors together, no dish is complete without salt and pepper.

 0live Oil: The olive oil helps to give the vegetables a slight char which intensifies the flavor of the salsa Verde.